SeanoNET/RoomTempDashboard/README.md

 ## Configuring the MXChip and IoT Hub

-For configuring the MXChip/IoT Hub and for uploading device code see [RoomTempDevice-IoT Getting Started](https://github.com/SeanoNET/RoomTempDevice-IoT#getting-started)
+For configuring the MXChip/IoT Hub and for uploading device code refer to [RoomTempDevice-IoT Getting Started](https://github.com/SeanoNET/RoomTempDevice-IoT#getting-started)

 ## Stream Analytics